 So, at this point in time, I consider Scribd a fantastic audiobook service for anyone who likes to listen to books regularly!

 Scribd vs Audible: The Catalogs

 Audible is the biggest audiobook store out there.
 When you are looking for that one specific book, you are likely to find it here.
-Scribd has a much more limited catalog.
-And recently, Penguin Random House, one of the big five publishing houses, pulled all of their audiobooks from Scribd and other paid library-like services.
-This has reduced Scribd’s selection further and many sought-after audiobooks aren’t available here anymore.
+Scribd has a more limited catalog since Penguin Random House, one of the big five publishing houses, pulled all of their audiobooks from Scribd and other paid library-like services a few years ago.

-However, Scribd still offers thousands of audiobooks and when you are interested in a specific author, it’s likely you will find some of their titles here.
-And even though you can’t listen to them whenever you want, as I explained before, you can often find popular brand-new releases here that you would have to pay full price for everywhere else.
+However, Scribd still offers tens of thousands of audiobooks and when you are interested in a specific author, it’s likely you will find some of their titles here.
+Scribd has also become more active in producing Scribd-exclusive audiobook productions.

 Scribd vs Kindle Unlimited Audiobooks

-So, in the end, it depends on which books you are interested in and if you find enough titles in the subscription you chose.
-Personally, I feel these two audiobook services complement each other well, and for real audiobook junkies on a limited budget, this is a great mix that will let you listen to as many audiobooks as you want, and to many of the specific titles or authors you might be looking for.
+That being said, I feel these two audiobook services complement each other very well, and for real audiobook junkies on a limited budget, this is a great mix that will let you listen to as many audiobooks as you want, and to many of the specific titles or authors you might be looking for.

 Related article: How to listen to Audiobooks with Kindle Unlimited